mozilla-services/express-hawkauth/README.md

         // Argument returned is a potential error. cb(null);
       },
-      setUser: function(req, res, tokenId, cb) {
+      setUser: function(req, res, credentials, cb) {

-        // A function that uses req and res, the hawkId when they're known so
+        // A function that uses req and res and the credentials so
         // that it can tweak it.
-For instance, you can store the tokenId as the
+For instance, you can store the tokenId
-        // user.
+        // as the user.

-        req.user = tokenId;
+        req.user = credentials.id;
       }
     });